 Going beyond Trump: The Republican Party is ready to be led to the arms of Vladimir Putin in exchange for burden sharing against Sunni supremacism

-The US has been fighting Sunni supremacism for fifteen long, expensive years.
-It has a shaky ally in Afghanistan, propped up by just under 10,000 US troops who hold together the Kabul urban regime but little else.
+America has been fighting Sunni supremacism for fifteen long, expensive years.
+It has a shaky ally in Afghanistan, propped up by just under 10,000 American troops who hold together the Kabul urban regime but little else.
 It has been forced back into Iraq and somewhat into Syria; its military is deployed against Sunni supremacist forces in Libya, Yemen, Somalia and, for now, the Phillippines.

 That war-weariness has set in on both sides of the political aisle in the United States is rather reasonable.
 But the hyperpartisanship of today’s generational Strauss-Howe Crisis has meant that sides were willing to endure sacrifice so long as it’s their side demanding it.